 - 1-2 pints fresh raspberries washed, drained well

-Grease and line 2-9 inch cake pans with parchment paper.
+Grease and line 2-9 inch cake pans, 3 8-inch pans or 24 muffin tin with parchment paper/cupcake liners.
 Preheat oven to 350 degrees and set rack in center of oven.

 Combine eggs, sour cream, vanilla, water and coconut milk until blended well.